ftlno/ping_graph/README.md

 All data from the last 24 hours currently in the database is accessible from here.

 ##### /reset
 Used to reset the database and store the current DB as a log file.
+Query strings required.
-Query strings required Example, goto: ```http://pingu.bekk/reset?secret=hemmelig```
+Example, goto: ```http://pingu.bekk/reset?secret=hemmelig```

 ##### /newtarget
 Used to point the app to another IP address.
 It also resets the database and stores the current DB as a log file.
-Query strings required
+Query strings are required.
 Example, goto: ```http://pingu.bekk/newtarget?secret=hemmelig&target=db.no```